tobyond/kweerie/README.md

 UsersByStatus.with(status: 'active') # ✓ Correct usage
 ```

-Both methods work with `Kweerie::Base` and `Kweerie::BaseObjects`, returning arrays of hashes or objects respectively:
+Both methods work with `Kweerie::Base` and `Kweerie::BaseObject`, returning arrays of hashes or objects respectively:

 ```ruby
 # Returns array of hashes